liquity/dev/README.md

 LUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.

-LQTY token holders may stake their LQTY, to earn a share of the system fee revenue, in ETH and LUSD.
+STBL token holders may stake their STBL, to earn a share of the system fee revenue, in ETH and LUSD.

 ## Contract Ownership and Function Permissions